max-young/max-young.github.io/_posts/mobile/react_native/2025-02-17-react native.md

 2. run the app: `npx expo run:android`
 3. then press `a` to run the app on the android device. avoid using vpn on your phone, it may cause some problems.

+some problems may occur when run `npx expo run:android`:
+1. stuck at 0%, then download speed is too slow

+   check your nerwork, if you use vpn tools like clash, you should set http_proxy and https_proxy to active the proxy in the terminal.

+2. npk version error

+   the version of npk in android/build.gradle should be same as that in android studio.

 ### Debug